-Whilst to some, undertaking such a promise may sound a bit scary, the reality is that good tradespeople naturally undertake the points laid out in the Code everyday.
-The Code literally puts the unwritten rules of being a competent and honest tradesperson into stone, which, when packaged up with CIPHE membership, allows the general-public to identify professional plumbing and heating industry tradespeople.
+Whilst to some, undertaking such a promise may sound a bit scary, the reality is that good tradespeople naturally undertake the points laid out in the Code daily.
+The Code literally puts the unwritten rules of being a competent and honest tradesperson into stone, which, when packaged up with CIPHE membership, allows the general public to identify professional plumbing and heating industry tradespeople.

 Whilst at work, each individual member of the Institute agrees to:

 Carry out their own work or supervise the work of others with due regard to technical quality, appropriate insurance cover* and the interests of employers, employees and clients; communicating and performing to an acceptable standard; and with a duty of care to employers, employees and clients.